Miss Congeniality (film): Plot

-Several suspects are identified, including the current competition director and former pageant winner Kathy Morningside, her assistant Frank Tobin, the veteran MC Stan Fields, and Cheryl, who has a history of being a radical animal rights activist.
-Gracie accompanies Cheryl and other contestants as they spend a night partying, where Gracie tries to dig into Cheryl's past, but inadvertently learns from the others that Kathy's past as a pageant contestant is suspect, including the fact that she won after the leading contestant suddenly came down with food poisoning.
-Gracie comes to believe Kathy is a "Citizen" copycat.
-When Gracie reports this to Eric and the team, she learns that "The Citizen" has been arrested on an unrelated charge, and because there is no further threat, their supervisor has pulled the mission.
-Gracie insists that she suspects something is wrong, but Eric and the team leave, unconvinced.
-While on their way home, Victor informs Eric that Frank is actually Kathy's son, a fact they'd tried to hide from the FBI.
-Eric returns to Texas to help her continue the investigation against orders.
+Several suspects are identified as possible to be "the Citizen".
+These include: the current competition director and former pageant winner Kathy Morningside, her assistant Frank Tobin, veteran MC Stan Fields, and even Cheryl, who has a history of involvement with a radical animal rights activist group.

+Gracie convinces Cheryl and the other contestants to go out one night and drink.
+She uses the chance to try prying into Cheryl's past, and learns from the others that Kathy's past as a pageant contestant is truly suspicious, including the fact that the year she won, the original winner came down with food poisoning.

+Gracie deduces Kathy is a "Citizen" copycat.
+However, when she reports this to Eric and the team, she learns that "the Citizen" has been arrested on an unrelated charge.
+As there is no perceived threat, their superior, Harry McDonald, pulls the mission.
+Gracie insists that something is off, but Eric and the team leave, unconvinced.

+While on their way home, Victor mentions to Eric that Frank is actually Kathy's son, a fact they had tried to hide from the FBI because of his criminal record.
+Eric returns to Texas to help continue the investigation, against FBI orders.

-In the final round, Gracie is stunned when she is named first runner-up.
-Cheryl is named Miss United States, but as she goes to accept the tiara, Gracie realizes that Frank impersonated "the Citizen" to make the pageant bomb threat, and that the bomb is in the crown.
-Gracie fights the other contestants for the crown as Eric wrestles with Frank, who is about to detonate the bomb.
-Gracie throws the tiara up at the stage scenery, where it explodes and sets the stage on fire.
-As Kathy and Frank are arrested, Gracie determines that the two wanted to kill the pageant winner on stage as revenge for Kathy's termination from the Miss United States organization.
-Afterwards, Eric asks Gracie out on a date and they kiss.
-Soon after, Eric and Victor trick Gracie into attending the pageant's farewell breakfast where the new Miss United States (Cheryl) names Gracie "Miss Congeniality".
+In the final round of the pageant, Gracie is stunned when she is named first runner-up.
+Cheryl is named Miss United States, but as she goes to accept the tiara, Gracie realizes that "the Citizen" was impersonated to make the pageant bomb threat, and that the bomb is in the crown.
+She fights Cheryl for the crown as Eric wrestles with Frank, who is about to detonate the bomb.
+Finally, Gracie throws the tiara up at the stage scenery, where it explodes, setting the stage on fire.

+As Kathy and Frank are arrested, Gracie determines that the two wanted to kill the pageant winner on stage as revenge for Kathy's own termination from the pageant organization.
+Afterwards, Eric asks Gracie out on a date, and they kiss.
+Soon thereafter, he and Victor trick Gracie into attending the pageant's farewell breakfast, where Cheryl names her "Miss Congeniality".
+Gracie tearfully accepts the honor, finally understanding the true spirit of pageantry.